DIY accounting software

 As your business becomes larger and more complex, however, you’ll find the time you spend bookkeeping begins to pile up.
 Taking into account the value of your own work hours, you’ll know when it’s time to move to professional help.

-Once you sign up with Bench, you get a team of bookkeepers who handle your day-to-day bookkeeping tasks.
+Once you sign up with Bench, you get a dedicated team of financial experts, including bookkeepers who handle your day-to-day bookkeeping tasks.
+Our services cover everything from bookkeeping and banking to tax prep and advisory, powered by real humans and a simple, intuitive platform.

 Bench automatically syncs with your bank account and business credit cards, as well as payment methods like PayPal—so you don’t need to worry about importing data or reconciling balances.
 Your team adapts to your business: When you’re first getting started with Bench, your bookkeeper will work with you to figure out how certain expenses should be categorized.

-The Bench app lets you track your finances with visual reporting.
+The Bench platform lets you track your finances with visual reporting.
 You also get the key financial reports you need to track how your business is performing.

 The main difference between Bench and traditional accounting software is that Bench isn’t DIY.
 We literally handle your bookkeeping for you.
 That takes hours of bookkeeping out of your schedule, and ensures all your books are error-free.